NREL/volttime/README.md

 ```

-## Building/Installling the agents:
+## Building/Installing the agents:

 This repo has a Makefile to help with the agent installation, you can use your own setup if you prefer:

-Please set your `VOLTTRON_HOME` enviroment variable before using this Makefile.
+Please set your `VOLTTRON_HOME` environment variable before using this Makefile.
 Make sure the platform is up and running before you `make` the agents.

 ```
-volttron -l log&
+volttron-ctl log&
 make all

+# add the configuration store for the modified actuator agent
+volttron-ctl config store platform.d.actuator schedule_state_file platform.d.actuator

 ```

+Build the master driver agent configured with the fake device;

+* The Master driver can be found here : volttron/services/core/MasterDriverAgent in the main VOLTTRON repo
+* The configuration files for the Fake device can be found here : volttron/examples/configurations/drivers in the main VOLTTRON repo

 ____________________________________________________________________
 ## Volttime